mspnp/go-batcher/README.md

 - __SharedResource__: This is a rate limiter that allows you to reserve a fixed amount of capacity and then share a fixed amount of capacity across multiple processes.
 An Azure Storage Account is used as the capacity lease management system when SharedCapacity is set.

+- __AzureBlobLeaseManager__: This is a Azure Blob Storage partition and lease management component used by SharedResource so that capacity can be shared across multiple instances.

 ![topology](./docs/images/topology.png)

 ### Terminology